Chidiebere-Aginam/alx-low_level_programming/0x02-functions_nested_loops/README.md

-A function that prints every minute of the day.
+Write a function that prints the 9 times table, starting with 0.